jrobind/thefrontendcoach.com/src/posts/testing-123.md

 ---
 title: First Day
-description: Learning how to code when you have no idea where to start
+description: Learning how to code lad
-tags: ['beginner', 'starting']
+tags: ['javascript', 'ux']
 ---

 ## How do you code so fast?